Skip to main content

 check_dmarc

-Parses the _dmarc TXT record to assess policy strength, alignment mode, and warnings.
+Fetch and parse the DMARC TXT record to assess policy strength, alignment, and get warnings like missing rua or p=none.
 Use for DMARC policy review.

 Instructions